 For the Curry:

-- Heat the cooking spray on a high heat on the hob in a large oven-proof bowl.
+- Heat the cooking spray on a low heat on the hob in a large oven-proof bowl.

-- Add the marinated beef and fry for around 5minutes until the outsides are browned, draining off any excess water and yoghurt bits.
+- Add the marinated beef and fry gently for around 5minutes until the outsides are browned, drain off any excess water

 - Add the onions, ginger, garlic, cardamom seeds and chillies and stir well.